abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Login

-A session is created by an HTTP POST to the Sessions resource, including the following POST body:
+A session is created by an HTTP POST to the SessionService resource, including the following POST body:

 ```json
 {